hereon-GEMS/pydidas/src/pydidas/docs/src/dev_guide/dev_guide_apps.rst

     * - instance attribute
       - description
     * - :py:data:`app_clone`
-      - A boolean flag to toggle whether the current app instance is a master or clone.
+      - A boolean flag to toggle whether the current app instance is a manager or clone.
     * - :py:data:`_config`
       - The :py:data:`_config` dictionary should be used to store all app